The Next Generation: Patlabor: Novels

 Four novels featuring new original stories set during the series penned by Yamamura and overseen by Oshii were published.
 A fifth novel based on the movie and written by Oshii and Yamamura together, The Next Generation Patlabor: Tokyo War 2 Haiiro no Yuurei ("The Gray Ghost") (The Next Generation パトレイバー Tokyo War 2 灰色の幽霊) was also released.
 The title of the fifth novel is notable because it is shown to be a direct sequel to Oshii's 1994 novelization of Patlabor 2: The Movie, Kidou Keisatsu Patlabor Tokyo War (機動警察パトレイバー Tokyo War).

 Plot

-The story takes place in the Patlabor world's version of 2013 Tokyo, taking place after the TV series and movies.
+The story takes place in the Patlabor world's version of 2013 Tokyo, taking place after the original OVA series and movies.
 The completion of the Babylon Project led to disuse of Labors, and Japan is in the midst of a recession.
 Labors falling into disuse mean there is also no place for the patrol labor squads, which have been shrunk to only one division.
 The series follows the new members of SV2 as they solve cases and get into trouble like their predecessors did.
+The film is a direct sequel to Patlabor 2, in which followers of Yukihito Tsuge carry out terrorist attacks on Tokyo, re-enacting Tsuge's coup, and SV2 has to stop them.